phalcon-orphanage/docs/zh/reference/phql.rst

     }

-We are only requesting some fields in the table, therefore those cannot be considered an entire object, so the returned object is still a resulset of type :doc:`Phalcon\\Mvc\\Model\\Resultset\\Simple <../api/Phalcon_Mvc_Model_Resultset_Simple>`.
+We are only requesting some fields in the table, therefore those cannot be considered an entire object, so the returned object is still a resultset of type :doc:`Phalcon\\Mvc\\Model\\Resultset\\Simple <../api/Phalcon_Mvc_Model_Resultset_Simple>`.
 However, each element is a standard object that only contain the two columns that were requested.

-These values that don't represent complete objects we call them scalars.
+These values that don't represent complete objects are what we call scalars.
 PHQL allows you to query all types of scalars: fields, functions, literals, expressions, etc..:

 .. code-block:: php